2nd Generation Christianity

 "of the gods of the people that were round about them,"

-When whatever is around you becomes more important then God.
+When whatever is around you becomes more important than God.

 In our day, it may be sin.